Resume Tips

 Key Takeaways:

-- Start your resume with an objective and clear statement.
+- Begin your resume with a clear objective statement.

 - Emphasize transferable skills.